project-akri/akri-docs/proposals/broker-deployment-strategies-spec.md

 Currently, when deploying a Pod to a Node, the Controller adds `akri.sh/instance` and `akri.sh/configuration` labels to the Pod, so it knows what Instance and Configuration it is using.
 That way, if either of those resources are deleted, it knows which Pods to bring down.
-However, with Configuration level resources, the Controller is not able to add an Instance label, since it does not know which instance the kubelet (and Agent) will ultimately choose for each Pod of a Deployment or DaemonSet.
+However, with Configuration-level resources, the Controller is not able to add an Instance label, since it does not know which instance the kubelet (and Agent) will ultimately choose for each Pod of a Deployment or DaemonSet.
 So, the Controller has no way of knowing which Pods are using which instances.
 This becomes problematic if a device goes offline.
 How does the container know which Pod to bring down?

 To solve this, the Agent will add the label to the Pod during slot reconciliation.
 The flow is as
 follows:
-1. Once a Pod requesting a Configuration level resource is scheduled to a node by the K8s scheduler, the kubelet will call allocate on the Agent, requesting an available Configuration slot.
+1. Once a Pod requesting a Configuration-level resource is scheduled to a node by the K8s scheduler, the kubelet will call allocate on the Agent, requesting an available Configuration slot.
 The Agent will reserve one of the instance slots and (as is currently done) sets an annotation in the Container (with the key `akri.agent.slot`) with the slot being used.
 However, this Container